 Everyone has a birthday!
-A team of friendly people strives to reach out to all our members with a birthday call or card.
+A team of friendly people reach out to all our members with a birthday call or card.
 The goal is to share the joy of the day, to connect with one another, and to inquire if there are any needs the Congregation may fill.

 Growing Thru Grief

-Heavenly Hats Ministry
+Heavenly Hugs Hat Ministry

 Loaves & Fishes

 The gospel of Matthew tells of Jesus feeding 5,000 people with five loaves of bread and two fish (Matthew 14:13-21).
-We are not miracle workers at the congregation, but when someone is in need, we strive to ease their burden with the gift of meals.
+We are not miracle workers at the Congregation, but when someone is in need, we offer to ease their burden with the gift of meals.
 Whether it is during the joy of welcoming a newborn to the family or during the grief of losing a loved one, the gift of a meal or several meals can be a blessing.

 Our prayer ministry prays faithfully for members, friends, and visitors in need.
 Prayer requests are held in confidence and may be emailed at any time to [email protected].